 In the words of the Beasty Boys 'Fight for your right chapati!'— Naveen Cavale FRCSEd(Plast) (@plasreconsurg) November 23, 2017

 I remember compulsory balti readings in assembly.
 Good times.
 A shame it's all about the korma now.— Kaptain Kobold (@KaptainKobold) November 22, 2017

 Here in Australia my kids were forced to read meat pies at school.

-It sounds like it was naan-denominational religion class.— Jam Today (@saucissonsec) November 22, 2017
+It sounds like it was naan-denominational religion class.— No, *I'm* Elon Musk! (@saucissonsec) November 22, 2017

 I know what you mean, my lad was forced to drink halal water the other day.— Preece 🎧🎶 (@thisispreece) November 22, 2017

 Good job it wasn't the vindaloo he was forced to read - that's a really really hot tome!— Patrick Smyth (@pat5410) November 22, 2017

 Barry, don't take any shit chaat off this lot— Randle P McMurphy (@HectorBeegabaw) November 22, 2017